 3. Now, in the right-side pane, double-click Allow Windows Ink Workspace to open its properties.

-4. Up next, in the properties window for selected policy, select Enabled from the available options.
+4. Up next, in the properties window for the selected policy, select Enabled from the available options.
 Afterward, choose Disabled from the drop-down menu under the Options section.
 Refer to the below image for more details.

 Incidentally, you will also see an option OK but disallow access above lock here.